Entomology is the study of the most numerous and diverse form of life on Earth: insects.

-opportunity to explore the diversity of nature through the study of arthropods and
+You will explore the diversity of nature through the study of arthropods and their

 Why entomology at OSU?

 Insects, though small in size, have a big impact on the environment and economy and,